cmatan10/erc4337-example/README.md

 - Ensure the `.env` file is updated based on the provided `.env.example`.
 It should include:
   - A private key with sufficient Mumbai MATIC to deploy the contracts and fund the wallet for user operations.
   - A Mumbai RPC URL for network connectivity.
-- Update  the `addressesConfig.js` file after each deployment step.

 ## Deployment and Execution Steps
 Follow these steps in order to deploy contracts and execute transactions: